Original-2/Equinox_Examples/README.md

 ## Why use equinox / jax-based libraries

 Tensorflow is bloated.
 This means it is a very large package with lots of useless redundancy and legacy features; tensorflow is therefore hard to understand.
 Tensorflow is also (often) very slow.
 I cannot say the same about pytorch as I have little experience with it.
 However, equinox is fast, lightweight and easy to use.

+note: some values such as accuracy may differ from the keras examples to the random nature of machine learning